azerothcore/mod-npc-beastmaster/README.md

 - Configurable restrictions (class, level, etc.)
 - Optional tracking of all tamed pets (with menu)
 - Pet food vendor and stable access
+- Chat commands for easy access (`.beastmaster` or `.bm`)
+- Login notification for new players
+- **Tracked pets cache is session-based, thread-safe, and updates instantly after rename/delete**
+- **Profanity filter for pet names auto-reloads if the file changes**
+- **Rare and rare exotic pet highlighting is configurable by entry ID**
+- **Tracked pets menu supports pagination for large collections**
+- **Works with Docker deployments**

 ## Configuration

-See `conf/mod_npc_beastmaster.conf.dist` for all options.
+See `conf/mod_npc_beastmaster.conf.dist` for all options, including:
+- Enable/disable login notifications
+- Class restrictions
+- Level requirements
+- Exotic pet settings
+- Pet tracking features

 ## SQL

-Import the SQL files in `data/sql/db-world/` to enable tracked pets and the NPC.
+Import the SQL files in `data/sql/db-world/` and `data/sql/db-characters/` to enable the NPC and tracked pets.

 ## Installation